balasuar/slate/source/includes/_rest2taxdocumentrequest.md

 **defaultTaxPayerCode:** string, *optional*
 Not currently supported.
 An identifier issued by a tax authority that identifies the transacting party (typically the customer associated with the customerCodefiled) as tax exempt for this transaction type.
 If set, will apply to all lines in this transaction that do not override it.

-**defaultEntityUseType:** string, *optional*
+**defaultBuyerType:** string, *optional*
-The type of customer or type of use.
+The type of buyer.
 Used to apply particular customer group taxability behavior.
 If set, will apply to all lines in the transaction that do not override it.
 Valid values are:

-- A - Federal Government,
+- A - Federal Government
 - B - State/Local Govt.
 - C - Tribal Government
 - D - Foreign Diplomat
 - E - Charitable Organization
 - F - Religious/Education
+- L - Other
+- N - Local Government
+- R - Non-resident (Canada)

+**defaultUseType:** string, *optional*
+The type of use.
+Used to apply particular use type taxability behavior.
+If set, will apply to all lines in the transaction that do not override it.
+Valid values are:

 - G - Resale
 - H - Agricultural Production
 - I - Industrial Prod/Mfg.
 - J - Direct Pay Permit
 - K - Direct Mail
 - L - Other
-- N - Local Government
 - P - Commercial Aquaculture (Canada)
 - Q - Commercial Fishery (Canada)
-- R - Non-resident (Canada)

 **purchaseOrderNumber:** string, *optional*
 A purchase order number which might be used to look up a single use tax exemption certification